 Obstructed and infected kidney: If there is renal colic together with fever, one should go to the closest urological department at once.
-Get blood, urine tests and imaging done to check if you have an infected, obstructed kidney.
+Get blood, urine tests, and imaging is done to check if you have an infected, obstructed kidney.
 If you do, you need immediate decompression to relieve the pressure in the kidney.
 After the decompression, you will get antibiotics to clear the infection.

 Treatment for non-emergency situations

-If kidney or ureteral stone does not cause discomfort and likely to pass spontaneously (stone smaller in size and closer to bladder — more likely to pass, bigger the stone — lessen the chance of passing), urologist can prescribe drugs to ease the process.
+If kidney or ureteral stone does not cause discomfort and is likely to pass spontaneously (stone smaller in size and closer to the bladder — more likely to pass, bigger the stone — lessen the chance of passing), a urologist can prescribe drugs to ease the process.
 This is called conservative treatment for kidney stones.